How 2 competitive districts in Georgia became a very red one and a very blue one

 Safe seats leave voters in the middle, who like having a choice of candidates in November, without much say.

-Brenda Lopez, who chairs the Gwinnett County Democrats, said she's seen this up close.
+Brenda Lopez, who chairs the Gwinnett County Democrats, says she's seen this up close.

 As a former state legislator, Lopez observed how the proliferation of safe districts undercut lawmakers' ability to work across the aisle.
 She says she heard that sentiment in conversations with Republican colleagues all the time.

 "And the answer would be, 'You're right.
 This is a bad policy, a bad law, but I have to vote for it.'
-Otherwise, they risk challenges in the primary," Lopez said.
+Otherwise, they risk challenges in the primary," Lopez says.

 In most states, the party in power has the final say on redistricting maps and they deploy that power to maximize their partisan advantage.